havvavural/1-Intro-to-Finance-Homework/README.md

 * When was the company incorporated?

-JPM Coin February,2019
+JPM Coin February, 2019

 * Who are the founders of the company?

-  * JPM Coin has found under the admisnitration of Jamie Dimon(CEO)
+  * JPM Coin has been found under the admisnitration of Jamie Dimon(CEO)

 * How did the idea for the company (or project) come about?

-> “So anything that currently exists in the world, as that moves onto the blockchain, this would be the payment leg for that transaction,” said Umar Farooq, head of J.P.
-Morgan’s blockchain projects.

 JPM Coin is a digital coin created to make fast payments via blockchain technology.
 Exchanching value between two parties using blockchain requires a digital currenty, so JP Morgan created the JPM Coin.